The French Touch for your Wedding Photography

-Working in summer, running everywhere, and carrying two heavy cameras are pretty exhausting, and required a lot of energy, and so, a good physical condition.
+Working in summer, running everywhere, and carrying two heavy cameras are pretty exhausting, and requires a lot of energy, and so, a good physical condition.
 You probably ignore it, but best professionals usually go to a workout before the season.
-I don’t want to discriminate any category of people, but avoid hiring someone that would need to make some break all the time because it’s too much exercise (except if you are fine with the idea of paying a vendor for resting).
+I don’t want to discriminate any category of people, but avoid hiring someone that would need to make some break all the time because it’s too much exercise (except if you are fine to pay a vendor for resting).

-Thanks to global warming, fall (mostly end of September and October), is now offering pretty good temperature (in addition to the amazing color falls, compared to other states).
+Thanks to global warming, fall (mostly end of September and October), is now offering pretty good temperature (besides the amazing color falls, compared to other states).

 (Almost) No spring

 Contrary to the west and east coast states, you can notice the absence of real spring.
-Indeed, the blooming season last two weeks, which ones can’t be predicted for sure.
+The blooming season last two weeks, which ones can’t be predicted for sure.

 As a result, there are not real spring weddings.